jrandj/aws-security-specialty/README.md

     * A pre-signed URL can be used to temporarily grant access an object.
 They are typically created via the SDK but can also be done using the CLI.
 The default length of time is 1 hour but it can be changed with the *--expires-in* argument followed by the number of seconds.

 1. Review policies to establish that users/systems are restricted from performing functions beyond their responsibility and enforce proper separation of duties.

+    * Separation of duties is a design principle where more than one person’s approval is required to conclude a critical task, and it is an important part of the AWS Well-Architected Framework.

+    * As an example to show what is possible, an operator may require an approval for a shell session to an EC2 instance.
+An approval from AWS Systems Manager Change Manager is required and triggers an Automation runbook.
+This runbook adds a tag to the operator's IAM principal that allows it to start a shell in the specified targets and sends an SNS notification to the approver.
+By default, the operator needs to start the session within 10 mintues (although the period is configurable).
+After 10 minutes the tag is removed.

 ### Troubleshoot an authorization and authentication system to access AWS resources.